Finsler manifolds with Positive Weighted Flag Curvature: Proof of Theorem

-The key idea to prove Theorem \ref{GM} lies in \begin{lem} Let $M$ be as in Theorem \ref{GM} and $p\in M$ be a fixed point.
-Then there exists a $C^2$ function $\chi: \mathbf{R}\to\mathbf{R}$ such that $\chi\circ b_p$ is a proper, geodesically convex function. \end{lem}
+We proceed by constructing a proper, locally Lipschitz, and strictly convex function. \begin{lem} Let $M$ be as in Theorem \ref{GM} and $p\in M$ be a fixed point.
+Then there exists a $C^2$ function $\chi$ such that $\chi\circ b_p: M\to \mathbf{R}$ is a proper, locally Lipschitz, and strictly convex function. \end{lem}